Advantages of EB-5 Regional Center Status

 An EB-5 regional center is an economic unit involved in promoting economic growth.
 Such growth may be in the form of job creation, regional production, export sales, and EB-5 investments.

-In order to become a USCIS-approved regional center, a business or organization must complete and submit Form I-924, Application for Regional Center Under the Immigrant Investor Pilot Program, and any necessary supporting documentation.
-Filing this form with USCIS presently carries a cost of $6,230.
+To become a USCIS-approved regional center, a business or organization must complete and submit Form I-924, Application for Regional Center Under the Immigrant Investor Pilot Program, and any necessary supporting documentation.
+Filing this form with the USCIS presently carries a cost of $17,795.

 The overall cost to gain regional center approval, however, may be far higher depending on additional documentation requirements and how those requirements are met.
 For example, a business might hire several professionals to write the required comprehensive business plan and the necessary economic impact report.